trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 [[http://code.google.com/p/sympy/wiki/GSoC2010]]

-A total of fifteen out sixteen projects were successful and they incredibly boosted SymPy's development.
+A total of fifteen out of sixteen projects were successful and they incredibly boosted SymPy's development.
 Some of the students who did this program have continued developing for SymPy after the program ended, again helping to boost the program.
 For example, I myself (Aaron